Addiction and alcoholism are not moral issues. They are chronic, dangerous, and ultimately fatal diseases.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) developed the questions below as a brief self-test regarding drug abuse.

-If you answered “YES" to one or more of these questions, you may have a problem with drugs like meth.
+If you answered “YES" to one or more of these questions, you may have a problem with meth or a similar amphetamine.

 Methamphetamine (also known as meth, crystal meth, crystal, speed or crank) is a synthetic, illegally produced substance of the phenethylamine and amphetamine class of drugs.
 It is a powerful central nervous system stimulant, with effects lasting from 4 hours to several days, depending on purity and amount used.
 The drug’s euphoric effects are similar to, but longer lasting than, those of cocaine.